maabu025/MYSUMBO/README.md

+You can access the sumbo app at sumbo.site
+You can login as an admin using the username admin@example.com with password password123 You can login as a user by using the username mohammedfrancisca661@gmail.com and password Maa0592534928$$
 # SUMBO APP

 SUMBO APP is a Farmer Training and Support Platform designed to equip local farmers with knowledge on sustainable agricultural practices, irrigation techniques, and post-harvest management.
 The platform features an AI-driven chatbot, an e-learning module, and an e-store for farmers to connect with buyers.